hugolundin/proxylet/README.md

 proxylet:  lightweight HTTP reverse proxy built on eventlet
+===

+Originally written by: Ryan Kelly <https://github.com/rfk> (2007) Updated by: Marcus Breese (2013)

 This module implements a lightweight reverse proxy for HTTP, using non-blocking IO based on the eventlet module.
 It aims to do as little as possible while